ksator/edit-exclusive-and-edit-private-usages-with-Junos-automation/README.md

 This repository has no code.
 It is about 'edit exclusive' or 'edit private' with Network automation.

-# Should we use 'edit exclusive' or 'edit private' with Network automation?
+So, should we use 'edit exclusive' or 'edit private' with Network automation?

 ### Introduction
 Junos supports various ‘edit’ options.
 Should we use 'edit exclusive' or 'edit private' with Network automation?
 There is no "one size fits all" solution to this question.
 However, here are the recommendations.